RETAIL TERMS AND CONDITIONS

 5.2 Subject to clause 5.1, The Pommier shall not be liable to the designer for any loss of profit, anticipated profit, revenues, anticipated savings, goodwill or business opportunity, or for any indirect or consequential loss or damage.

 5.3 Subject to clause 5.1, The Pommier’s aggregate liability in respect of claims arising out of or in connection with this Agreement or any collateral contract, whether in contract or tort (including negligence) or otherwise, shall in no circumstances exceed the total Charges payable by the designer to The Pommier for the applicable Project.

 6 TERM AND TERMINATION

-6.1.2 The agreement official start date is the payment due date on your first invoice from The Pommier, not the date your products go on display.
+6.1.2 If you agree to pay a fixed monthly fee then the agreement official start date is the payment due date on your first invoice from The Pommier, not the date your products go on display.

-6.2 If the designer does not notify The Pommier in writing one full calendar month before the anniversary date of the agreement, a new three month agreement will automatically be valid on the same terms as this agreement.
+6.2 If the designer does not notify The Pommier in writing one full calendar month before the anniversary date of the agreement, a new one, three, six or twelve month (depending on your original agreed terms) agreement will automatically be valid on the same terms as this agreement.